medialab/xan/docs/cmd/parallel.md

     - `agg`: parallelize a custom aggregation.
 See "xan agg -h" for more details.
     - `groupby`: parallelize a custom grouped aggregation.
 See "xan groupby -h" for more details.
+    - `map`: writes the result of given preprocessing in a new file besides the original one.
+This subcommand takes a filename template where `{}` will be replaced by the name of each target file without any extension (`.csv` or `.csv.gz` would be stripped for instance), or by a chunk id, when using -F/--single-file.

+For instance, the following command:

+    $ xan parallel map '{}_freq.csv' -P 'freq -s Category' *.csv

+Will create a file suffixed "_freq.csv" for each CSV file in current directory containing its frequency table for the "Category" command.

+Note also that the `xan parallel map` subcommand, used with the -F/--single-file flag, is basically a parallel split.

 Finally, preprocessing on each file can be done using two different methods: